Uber Whistleblower Takes On Silicon Valley, Armed With Stoic Philosophy

 The memoir does provide more eyebrow-raising details about just how hostile and chaotic Uber's workplace was.
 But Fowler is much more interested in unpacking how — and why — she responded by going public.

-Her upbringing was unusual: She grew up in a large, impoverished, deeply religious family in rural Arizona, and was homeschooled before becoming wholly self-taught.
+Her upbringing was unusual: She grew up in a large, impoverished, deeply religious family in rural Arizona and was homeschooled before becoming wholly self-taught.
 She calls it a wonderful childhood, full of books and music and desert adventures, but it certainly wasn't easy.
 As a child, she describes feeding venomous spiders to help support the family (yes, seriously), and as a teenager the lack of a structured education brought her to tears repeatedly.

 Fowler spends little time on her youth, which some readers may find disappointing, and aside from a partial biography of her father, she never fleshes out her siblings or parents into characters.